cwi-nl/sen-symposium/index.md

 <br><br>

-We will offer talks by the following invited speakers:
+We will offer talks by the following keynote and invited speakers:

 <ul>
 <li> <a href="https://wp.mpi-sws.org/akschmuck/">Anne Kathrin Schmuck</a>, Max Planck Institute for Software Systems - Germany</li>